 Yellow tang need plenty of space (tanks should be over 50 gallons) and to explore every part of the tank.
 It is a hardy, strong fish and is fairly easy to care for.
 However, it is a fish that is prone to contracting saltwater ich diseases (whitespot and blackspot forms ) and possibly HLLE (head and lateral line erosion).
 The ich factor makes it a less than ideal choice for a beginner just starting or cycling a tank because stress is greatly related to these diseases.
 Use caution when handling this fish, as the white razor spur near the tail area is very sharp and can cause cuts or injury.

 Yellow Tang Diet

-This fish is a herbivore, grazing on algae and other plant life.
+This fish is an herbivore, grazing on algae and other plant life.
 It is best kept in an aquarium that has good algae growth, where in turn they earn their keep by helping to keep the algae growth cropped.
-It will feed on nori (dried or roasted seaweed), other green vegetable matter and vitamin enriched flakes, but may nibble at dried shrimp and other meaty fares as well.
-Using a lettuce clip or placing the nori under a rock or piece of coral.
+It will feed on nori (dried or roasted seaweed), other green vegetable matter and vitamin-enriched flakes, but may nibble at dried shrimp and other meaty fares as well.
+Use a lettuce clip or place the nori under a rock or piece of coral.
 This mimics its natural feeding habits.
-In the wild, its lifestyle is one of a constant cruising and grazing.
+In the wild, its lifestyle is one of constant cruising and grazing.

 Male and female yellow tang look very similar (though the female is often larger than the male).
 When mating, however, males change color and have a "shimmering" behavior which makes them identifiable.